OyeLabsTechnologies/TaskRabbit-Clone/README.md

 ---

-Launching your TaskRabbit Clone with **PHP Laravel & Flutter 3.10.6** is your chance to tap into the growing demand for on-demand services.
-With the right features, strong support, and a seamless user experience, your app can quickly become a go-to solution for customers and taskers.
+Launching your TaskRabbit Clone is your chance to tap into the growing demand for on-demand services.
+With the right features, strong support, and a seamless user experience, your app can quickly become the go-to solution for both customers and taskers.

 ## 🌐 Sources
 [TaskRabbit Clone – Build Your Own On-Demand Service Marketplace](https://oyelabs.com/taskrabbit-clone/)